 Stan Store Pricing

-• Creator Plan — $29/month: Core features including digital product sales, courses, memberships, 1:1 bookings, and basic email list building
+- Creator Plan — $29/month: Digital product sales, courses, memberships, 1:1 bookings, basic email list building

-• Creator Pro Plan — $99/month: Everything in Creator, plus zero transaction fees, full email marketing, funnels, webinars, and affiliate management
+- Creator Pro Plan — $99/month: Everything above, plus zero transaction fees, full email marketing, funnels, webinars, and affiliate management

 Stan Store vs. The Competition

-There are a lot of tools creators use to sell products online.
-Stan Store sits in an interesting position — it’s not just competing with one type of tool, but with several different categories of products at once.
+Stan Store sits in an unusual position — it’s not competing with one category of tool, it’s competing with several at once.
+Here’s how it actually stacks up:

 Stan Store vs. Linktree